alensali/GuessMovie/README.md

 # GuessMovie

-The project was developed in Android Studio using Java Library module and whole code can be found `libJava` directory.
+The project was developed in Android Studio using Java Library module and whole code can be found in `libJava` directory.

 Possible movies to guess can be found in movies.txt